maoschanz/drawing/CONTRIBUTING.md

 - the classic tools, draw on the main pixbuf using **`cairo`**
 - the selection tools translates the user's input into operations using the image's **selection_manager**
-- the "canvas tools" can be applied the selection pixbuf or the main pixbuf (scale/crop/rotate/filters/…) and will use the image's `temp_pixbuf` attribute to store a preview of their changes.
+- the "canvas tools" (scale/crop/rotate/filters/…) can be applied to the selection pixbuf or the main pixbuf, and will use the image's `temp_pixbuf` attribute to store a preview of their changes.
 These tools have to be explicitely applied by the user.

 In my opinion, the complexity of the code comes mainly from 2 points: